 Founded by a husband-wife duo who moved to Finland from the US in 2008, Ainoa Winery has made a name for itself for making unique wines not with grapes but with vitamin-rich Finnish berries and other high-quality ingredients from the forest.

 Turning blueberries, raspberries, cloudberries and lingonberries into delicious dessert and sparkling wines is a challenging but rewarding process.
-Over the last few years, Ainoa has impressed the juries of some of the most prestigious professional contents, including the 2016 East Meets West Wine Challenge in California and the Vinalies International Wine Competition in Paris in both 2017 and 2020.
+Over the last few years, Ainoa has impressed the juries of some of the most prestigious professional contests, including the 2016 East Meets West Wine Challenge in California and the Vinalies International Wine Competition in Paris in both 2017 and 2020.

 “We are putting Finland on the world map of wine,” stated co-founder Paola Guerrero de Cohen.
 “We believe we have something special.”